raspberrypilearning/hows-your-day/en/step_2.md

 --- task ---

 In your `gesture`{:class='microbitinput'} block, tell the user to use an `event` to set their mood.
+In our example, we've told them to press `Button A`.

 [[[microbit-text]]]

-For a better user experience, add a `pause`{:class='microbitbasic'} block between the mood icon and the instruction block.
+For a better user experience, add a `pause`{:class='microbitbasic'} and a `clear screen`{:class='microbitbasic'} block between the mood icon and the instruction block.

 ```microbit
 input.onGesture(Gesture.Shake, function () {